bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/evening-chanting.md

 The field of the Saṅgha formed of eight kinds of noble beings,\
 Guided in body and mind by excellent morality and virtue.\
 I revere that assembly of noble beings perfected in purity.\
-The Saṅgha, which is the supreme, secure refuge of all beings ---\
+The Saṅgha, which is the supreme, secure refuge of all beings &ndash;\
 As the Third Object of Recollection, I venerate it with bowed head.

 I am indeed the Saṅgha's servant, the Saṅgha is my Lord and Guide.\